 As with all charter schools, we are a public school open to everyone.
 If there are enough seats available to accommodate all of the applications we receive, then your child is guaranteed a spot.
 In the event we receive more applications than available seats, we hold a public lottery to randomly select students to fill the seats.
 The rest of the students are placed on a waiting list, as it is likely that seats will become available.
 For more information see our application process.

 All Concept managed schools have a dress code or uniform policy, although individual school policies may vary.
 In all cases, the dress code requires clothing to be neat, modest and non-distracting to others.
-Most dress codes include dark or navy blue pants, skirts, skorts, jumpers or shorts; white collared tops; white or navy socks or tights; and loafer-style shoes.
 Please contact us for specific information about their dress code or uniform policy.
+Information about our specific expectations and where uniform items can be purchased is available in our enrollment materials and our Parent/Student Handbook.

 Yes.
 We provide transportation through Columbus City Schools.